-- A person under the age of 18 creates and shares sexual imagery of themselves with a peer under the age of 18 - A person under the age of 18 shares sexual imagery created by another person under the age of 18 with a peer under the age of 18 or an adult

-- A person under the age of 18 is in possession of sexual imagery created by another person under the age of 18 - 55.
-It is illegal to send or be in possession of indecent images or videos of people under the age of 18 (Protection of Children Act 1978 and Criminal Justice Act 1988).
+- 80 Types of incidents may include: - a person under the age of 18 creates and shares nudes and semi-nudes of themselves with a peer under the age of 18 - a person under the age of 18 shares nudes and semi-nudes created by another person under the age of 18 with a peer under the age of 18 - a person under the age of 18 is in possession of nudes and semi-nudes created by another person under the age of 18 - It is illegal to send or be in possession of indecent images or videos of people under the age of 18 (Protection of Children Act 1978 and Criminal Justice Act 1988).
 If an incident of sexting is reported, DO NOT view the image.
-Report to the DSL who will investigate the incident.

-The document 'Sexting in schools and colleges: responding to incidents and safeguarding young people' (UKCCIS, 2016), has detailed information.

-56. The school has a strict no mobile phone policy.
+Report to the DSL who will investigate the incident. - The document Sharing nudes and semi-nudes: how to respond to an incident' (UKCIS, 2020), provides more detailed information. - 83 The school has a strict no mobile phone policy.

-Appendix 4 - An audit tool for designated members of staff for child protection/SLT/Governors for auditing in school recording.
-Date of Audit: Completed by: Section 1: Are case records up to date From a sample of \\\\\(inset number) of child protection files: Child ID ( eg child Date of last recording Comments 1, or child A) Section 2: Is the child's voice /experience included in the record Area Comments The impact on the child is clearly recorded?
+Appendix 4 - An audit tool for designated members of staff for child protection/SLT/Trustees for auditing in school recording.
+Date of Audit Completed by Section 1 : Are case records up to date?
+From a sample of (inset number) of child protection files: Child ID (eg child Date of last recording Comments 1, or child A) Section 2: Is the child's voice /experience included in the record?
+Area Comments The impact on the child is clearly recorded?
 The child's views are clearly recorded in their own words?
-Section 3: Facts and professional judgements are distinguished in the record Area Comments Does the author differentiate clearly between facts and professional judgements?
+Section 3: Facts and professional judgements are distinguished in the record Comments Area Does the author differentiate clearly between facts and professional judgements?
 Would someone else reading the file understand the reasons/evidence underpinning professional judgements Is it clear what/who the sources of information are?